Social security contributions

 The rules governing the taxation of superannuation entities are complex.
 Below is a brief summary of the current law.

-Employers must contribute on behalf of their employees' superannuation a set minimum percentage of the employee's earnings base, subject to limited exceptions, or be liable to a superannuation guarantee charge.
-The required superannuation guarantee percentage is currently 10% until 30 June 2022 (up until 30 June 2021, the rate was 9.5%).
-This will progressively increase up to 12% as follows:
+Employers must contribute to a complying superannuation fund on behalf of their employees, a set minimum percentage of the employee's earnings base, subject to limited exceptions, or be liable to a superannuation guarantee charge.
+The required superannuation guarantee percentage which is set at 10% until 30 June 2022 will progressively increase up to 12% as follows:

 - From 1 July 2022: 10.5%.